 Standard Deduction Or Itemized Deduction?

 If you choose the standard deduction, you will not need to complete more forms and provide proof for all of your deductions.
-It’s more of the “no questions asked” deduction, with a flat-dollar amount that is the same for most people.
+It’s more of the “no questions asked” deduction, with a flat dollar amount that’s the same for most people.
 For the 2020 tax year, which will be the relevant year for April 2021 tax payments, the standard deduction is:

 - $12,400 for single filing status